Skip To Main Content

 AVID is a year‐long connections course.
 At Ridgeview, we have 2 periods of 8thgrade AVID, 2 periods of 7th grade AVID, and 1 period of 6th grade AVID Lite*, an AVID preparedness class.
 Our AVID teacher is Ms. Shepherd. (*Note our 6th grade AVID class is not application-based; it is chosen in the fall of each year using student performance data, site team review, and coordinator/principal selection).

-How can my student be in AVID?
+How can students be a part of AVID?

-The application process includes multiple choice questions, short (1-2 sentences) answers, and a written response (9-15 sentences).
+The application process includes multiple choice questions, short (2-5 sentences) answers, and a written response (7-10 sentences).

 AVID Logo